Aterfax/luks-with-https-unlock/README.md

         Digest:     a8 d3 8a 3a 5c 98 7e 5e 42 9c 14 82 d7 92 4e 4c
                     0b 8a 93 bd 55 f1 3f 02 80 77 cf f2 35 66 6d 57
 ```

+## Warning and disclaimer

+Directly pilfered from the original blog post:

+>The above commands modify the initramfs and errors could result in a system that does not boot.
+Although the commands do not delete your data it may be time consuming to restore access using a rescue image.
+If you have never updated initramfs from a chroot when booted from a rescue image then I suggested you try that first.
+And... make sure that you have backups of all your data.